-'''

-$ tap2sna.py --ram load=3,30000 game.tzx game.z80
+\$ tap2sna.py --ram load=3,30000 game.tzx game.z80

-'''

 loads the third block on the tape at address 30000, and ignores all other blocks.
+(To see information on the blocks in a TAP or TZX file, use the tapinfo.py command.)
 The --ram option can also be used to move blocks of bytes from one location to another, POKE values into individual addresses or address ranges, and modify memory with XOR and ADD operations before the snapshot is saved.
 For more information on the operations that the --ram option can perform, run:

-'''

-$ tap2sna.py --ram help
+\$ tap2sna.py --ram help

-'''